-- Check your body and clothing for ticks after being outside in potentially tick-infested areas
+- Check yourself and your family for ticks after being outside

-- Having a bath or shower within two hours of coming inside makes it easier to spot ticks and wash off loose ticks
+- Having a bath or shower within two hours of coming inside makes it easier to spot ticks and wash off unattached ticks

 - Ticks like warm places on the body.
 Remember to check:

 - If you see a tick, remove it safely (see below)

 - If you have pets that spend time outside, make tick-checks part of your daily routine.
 Dogs can’t transmit tick-borne illnesses to people, but ticks are hitchhikers.
 They can enter your home on your pet and move to you or another family member.

 - Put clean and dry outdoor clothes in a dryer on high heat for at least 10 minutes to kill any remaining ticks

 - Carefully grasp the tick with tweezers – the pointier, the better - as close to the skin as possible